hmatyschok/luabsd/README.md

         end
     end

-It is obvious, parametrical data are encapsulated by instances of LUA_TUSERDATA and accessible by get and set routines:
+It is obvious, parametrical information are encapsulated by instances of LUA_TUSERDATA and accessible by get and set routines:

     local mt = getmetatable(it_probe);